FAIR-by-Design-Methodology/microlearning/resources/index.md

 ---
 # RDA learning materials metadata minimal set
-title: "Home"
+title: "FAIR-by-Design Microlearning"
 author:
-    - Name of entity(ies)
-    - authoring the resource
+    - Skills4EOSC T2.3
 tags:
-    - Keywords
+    - FAIR-by-Design
-    - Tags
+    - FAIR Learning Objects
-    - Resource Description
+    - Microlearning

 abstract: "A brief synopsis about or description of the learning resource."
 primaryLanguage: "two letter code, Language in which the resource was originally published or made available."